-These clear cases notwithstanding, the distinction between "substantive" and "procedural" rules is notoriously murky.
-Additionally, rules on rulemakings often combine substantive provisions with purely procedural provisions.
-If a rule on rulemaking has both, the part that is substantive must go through notice and comment.
-The part that is procedural need not.
-Therefore, agencies need to tread carefully if they decide not to use the notice-and-comment process to issue their rules on rulemakings.
+These clear cases notwithstanding, the distinction between "substantive" and "procedural" rules is notoriously murky.16 Additionally, rules on rulemakings often combine substantive provisions with purely procedural provisions.
+If a rule on rulemakings has both, the part that is substantive must go through notice and comment.
+The part that is procedural need not.17 Therefore, agencies should tread carefully if they decide not to use the notice-and-comment process to issue their rules on rulemakings.